-\ Note that this action has been interpreted as mitigating stormwater infiltration and loading at the East End Wastewater Treatment facility.
+Note that this action has been interpreted as mitigating stormwater infiltration and loading at the East End Wastewater Treatment facility.

-BUIs Addressed: Beach Closures
+BUIs Addressed: Beach Closures Work completed to date:

 - In 2002, the City of Sault Ste.
-Marie constructed the Bellevue Park Sanitary Sewer Overflow tank, which mitigates the impact of stormwater infiltration and stormwater impacts on the EEWWTP. - In 2009, the City updated its Sewer Use By-law.
+Marie constructed the Bellevue Park Sanitary Sewer Overflow tank, which mitigates the impact of stormwater infiltration and stormwater impacts on the EEWWTP. - In 2009, the City updated its Sewer Use By-law8.
 The 1968 bylaw prohibited storm connections to the sanitary system; however, the 2009 update prohibits the discharge of stormwater and surface water to the sanitary sewer system without prior approval from the City, and prohibits the connection of roof leaders to the sanitary system.
-Several other updates were also included.
+Several other updates were also included. - In March 2014, a Notice of Completion was issued for the City of Sault Ste.
+Marie Stormwater Management Master Plan, followed by a 30- day comment period.
+In November 2014, the Stormwater Management Report was finalized and in February 2015, City Council approved the new Storm Water Management Master Plan and Guidelines9.

-- The City is enforcing stormwater management to address stormwater quantity and quality issues within new and existing development around the city. - On March 8, 2014 Notice of Completion was issued for the City of Sault Ste.
-Marie Stormwater Management Mater Plan, followed by a 30-day comment period.
-In November 2014, the Stormwater Management Report was finalized with comments received during the comment period.
-In February 2015, the City will be requesting approval of the Stormwater Policy from City Council. - The preferred alternative is to implement a City-Wide Stormwater Management Approach.
-This approach will include: improving snow disposal sites, education, implementing a point source monitoring plan, implementing oil grit separators at various locations throughout the City prior to discharge to the natural environment, improving storm water conveyance at known problem areas and the retrofitting of existing stormwater management facilities for quality control.
+- The City is enforcing stormwater management to address stormwater quantity and quality issues within new and existing development around the city. - Pending the City's budgeting process, including approval by council, the City plans to implement a city-wide approach to stormwater management including: improving snow disposal sites, education, implementing a point source monitoring plan, implementing oil grit separators at various locations throughout the city prior to discharge to the natural environment, improving stormwater conveyance at known problem areas and the retrofitting of existing stormwater management facilities for quality control.
 In addition, the City has developed new Stormwater Management Guidelines.

-&lt;sup>7 Sewer Use By-law 2009-50 available at: www.city.sault-ste-marie.on.ca/contentadmin/UserFiles/File/By-Laws/Sewer.pdf
+8 Sewer Use By-law 2009-50 available at: www.city.sault-ste-marie.on.ca/contentadmin/UserFiles/File/By-Laws/Sewer.pdf